RetroDECK/ES-DE/THEMES-DEV.md

 Attempting to use any of the legacy logic in the new theme structure will make the theme loading fail, for example adding the _extra="true"_ attribute to any element.

 Except the points mentioned above, theme configuration looks pretty similar to the legacy theme structure, so anyone having experience with these older themes should hopefully feel quite at home with the new theme engine.
 Probably the most important thing to keep in mind is that as there are no longer any view presets available, some more effort is needed from the theme developer to define values for some elements.
 This is especially true for zIndex values as elements could now be hidden by other elements if care is not taken to explicitly set the zIndex for each of them.
 This additional work is however a small price to pay for the much more powerful and flexible theming functionality provided by the new theme engine.

+Note that the legacy theme engine had quite inaccurate text sizing and font rendering and while this has been greatly improved in the new engine, for legacy themes most old bugs are retained for maximum backward compatibility.
+This means that you may need to revise font sizes and text placements when porting a legacy theme to the new engine.
+Here are some examples:

+* Line spacing for the textlist element was not consistently applied across different screen resolutions
+* Carousel text entries did not multiply the font size by the itemScale (logoScale) property value
+* The defined line spacing was not always applied for automatically sized text elements
+* Font sizes were rounded to integers, leading to imprecise text sizing across different resolutions (the rounding was also done incorrectly)

 ## Simple example